DimensionDweller/VAE_Implimentation/README.md

 This is the true beauty of Variational Autoencoders.
 They not only have the capacity to generate new images, but they also learn a meaningful structure in the latent space that corresponds to semantically meaningful transformations in the data space.
 When the model is trained on a dataset with labeled attributes like CelebA, these transformations can correspond to identifiable features such as a smile or a pair of glasses.
 This makes it possible to manipulate these features in novel images, demonstrating the creative potential of VAEs.

-Sure, here is a draft for the "Usage" section:

 ## Usage

 Firstly, clone the repository to your local machine using the following command: